ptycho/ptypy/doc/rst/concept.rst

    >>> pod = POD(P,ID=None,views=views,geometry=G)
    >>> pods.append(pod)

-The :any:`POD` is the most important class in ptycho.
-Its instances are used to write the reconstruction algorithms using local references from their attributes.
-For example we can create and store and exit wave in this convenient fashion:
+The :any:`POD` is the most important class in |ptypy|.
+Its instances are used to write the reconstruction algorithms using local references its attributes as local references.
+For example we can create and store and exit wave in the following convenient fashion:

 ::

    >>> pod.exit = pod.probe * pod.object

-The result of the calculation is stored in the respective storage.
+The result of the calculation above is stored in the appropriate storage of ``P.exit``.
 Therefore we can use this command to plot the result.

 ::